progress/progress.github.io/progressNEXT/index.md

 If you encounter issues, please email the support alias [progressnextapp@progress.com](mailto:progressnextapp@progress.com)

 # Where to download the App
-The progressNEXT is available in Google Play and in the iTunes store.
+The progressNEXT is available in Google Play and in the iTunes store; it is published by Progress Software.

 # What's about some secret functionality?
 We have been working on an extra feature related to the app.
-Its very much a stretch goal; cross-fingers and stay tuned.
+It's very much a stretch goal; keep your fingers crossed and stay tuned.

 # Authorship
 The progressNEXT app was written in partnership by [JungleLasers](http://www.geo30.com/) and Progress.